usnistgov/FIPS201/_FIPS201/authentication.md

     response.
 - The card responds to the previously issued challenge by signing it using the PIV Authentication private key.
-- The relying system verifies that the card’s response is the expected response to the issued challenge.
+- The relying system verifies that the card's response is the expected response to the issued challenge.
 - A unique identifier from the PIV Authentication certificate is extracted and passed as input to the access control decision.